-Here’s where to shop – all around Florida – in the Sunshine State’s malls and outlets, antique shops, boutiques, specialty stores, and flea markets.
+Here’s where to shop – all around Florida – in the Sunshine State’s malls and outlets, antique shops, boutiques, and flea markets.

 Take a walk through Ybor City and you can sense the echoes of the historic neighborhood's Spanish, Italian and Cuban past.

 SHOPPING IN THE SUNSHINE

 Florida shopping can be as simple as buying a souvenir: a sea glass necklace from Hutchinson Island, a pair of Mickey ears from Disney’s Magic Kingdom or astronaut ice cream from Kennedy Space Center.

 But beyond scoring a keepsake to commemorate your vacation, shopping in Florida is an opportunity to find items as diverse as the shells on Florida’s beaches.

 With its cotton candy sunsets, dreamlike landscapes and exotic animal life, Florida has inspired countless artists.
 So visitors shouldn’t be surprised to find a flourishing arts scene that serves as a muse for culture-loving shoppers.

 Visit the Highwaymen Art Gallery in New Smyrna Beach and invest in a masterpiece by the storied African-American painters.
 Spend an afternoon at St. Petersburg’s Salvador Dalí Museum — the largest collection of the artist’s work outside of his native Spain — and take home a souvenir “melting clock.”
 And just imagine reading a biography of Ernest Hemingway that you purchased at the famed author’s home in Key West.
 Now that’s a novel idea.